CLUBS & ACTIVITIES

 GUYS & GALS GOLF CLUB

 The Country Roads Guys and Gals Golf Club is very active.
 No matter what the weather has in store, there is always time for golf.
-Our club has approximately 200 members and we welcome more.
+Our club has approximately 270 members and we welcome more.
 Meetings are every Monday morning at 8 a.m. in the Ballroom.
-A golf instructor comes to the meetings and provides great golf tips.
-He also gives lessons for our club members at Mesa Del Sol, Wednesdays for gals and Thursdays for guys.

-Every two weeks we do a Guys & Gals best ball on Saturdays and once a month we play at the Yuma Golf & Country Club.
+We have six golf courses to choose from each week.
+Every two weeks we do a Guys & Gals Fun Golf on Saturdays and once a month we play at the Yuma Golf & Country Club.
 Through our volunteer Course Coordinators, we are able to play these courses at preset preferred times and at reduced rates.
 In November there is a Thanksgiving

-In February we generally take a trip out of Yuma, a two day trip to Emerald Canyon in Parker.
+In February we generally take a two-day trip to Emerald Canyon in Parker, AZ.

-The members also enjoy out of town trips to Barbara Worth in February and Borrego Springs in March.
-Both very popular with club members.
-While Country Roads does not have a golf course, we do have chipping and putting greens and a golf cage that can be used for practice by residents.
+While Country Roads does not have a golf course, we do have putting greens and a golf cage that can be used for practice by residents.

-Join us on Mondays at 8 a.m. to learn all about the club happenings and how to sign up for the golf courses that our club plays.
-Membership in the club is $20 for the season which includes participation in the end-of- season golf tournament and banquet.
-Or you can pay $4 a month (if you are here for a short time) and $1 per course per person for in the park guest.
+Join us on Mondays at 8 a.m. to learn all about the Club happenings and how to sign up for the golf courses that we play.
+Membership in the Club is $25 for the season which includes participation in the end-of- season golf tournament and banquet.
+Another option is that you can pay $5 a month (if you are here for a short time) and $1 per course per person for in-the-park guest(s).
 Come and join the Club for great golf in the Yuma area.

 The Horseshoe Club meets every Tuesday and Friday for a Tournament among the members.
 The horseshoe pits are open every day from morning to night for everyone to enjoy (members and non-members).
 There are horseshoes available at the pits, if anyone needs any.
 Our expert player, Lyle Olmstead, gives free lessons every Wednesday afternoon at 2 p.m. at the pits.